-As this year’s presidential election season hums along, campaign contribution totals have well exceeded 800 million dollars – and they continue to rise.
-With this level of fundraising, one question is sure to come to mind – are political contributions tax deductible?
+Campaign contributions total hundreds of millions of dollars, and they continue to rise.
+With this level of fundraising, one question is sure to come to mind: Are political contributions tax deductible?

 The short answer?
 No.

-Most political contributions, whether local, regional or national, are not tax deductible and haven’t been for years.
-So, if you happen to be one of the many people donating to political candidates’ campaign funds, don’t expect to deduct any of those contributions on your next tax return.
+Most political contributions, whether local, regional, or national, are not tax-deductible and haven’t been for years.
+So, if you are one of the many people donating to political candidates’ campaign funds, don’t expect to deduct any of those contributions on your next tax return.

-While writing checks to a political party may not help your tax bill, there are ways to financially support a cause you believe in and still take a tax benefit in the process.
+While writing checks to a political party may not help your tax bill, there are ways to financially support a cause you believe in and still take a tax benefit.
 You just have to find a charity that qualifies for tax-deductible contributions.

-Tax qualified charities aren’t allowed to lobby or give money to a candidate, political party or political action committee (PAC).
-However, under the banner of “education,” they can help persuade people about pertinent issues, which could have an impact on the final election outcome.
+Tax-qualified charities aren’t allowed to lobby or give money to a candidate, political party, or political action committee (PAC).
+However, under the banner of “education,” they can help persuade people about pertinent issues, which could impact the final election outcome.

 How do I know if donations to a charity are tax deductible?

-To help clarify any confusion, specific details regarding the type of IRS organization and whether donations are tax deductible, should be clearly stated by the charity.
+To help clarify any confusion, specific details regarding the type of IRS organization and whether charity donations are tax-deductible should be clearly stated by the charity.

-If you’re still in doubt the IRS has an online tool that can help.
-The Exempt Organizations Select Check search tool lets you search for organizations and find certain information regarding their status.
+If you’re still in doubt, the IRS has an online tool that can help.
+The Exempt Organizations Select Check search tool lets you search for organizations and find specific information regarding their status.

-Be aware that not all organizations are listed and some use “doing business as” names, meaning they operate their business under a name that’s different than their legal, registered name.
-In this case, searching by their legal name may not show up in the database.
+Not all organizations are listed, and some use “doing business as” names, meaning they operate their business under a name different from their legal, registered name.
+In this case, searching by their legal name may not appear in the database.